eqmvii/diatribes/README.md

 # Diatribes

-Simple program + repository for keeping a jouranl.
+Simple program + repository for keeping a journal.

 # Usage